Neod0Matrix/pixiv-crawler/README.md

 Update
 ======
-Version: v0p9_LTE
+Version: v1p0_LTE

-Last Update Time: 20171116pm2310
+Last Update Time: 20171117am0010

-This python crawler is written to crawl Pixiv dailyRank top n(n<=50) images
+This python crawler is built to crawl pixiv images

+It have two mode: dailyRankTop and illustRepoAll

+* This version's illustRepoAll mode haven't built, don't use

-Please run in tn a good network, in some contry and area, it may run slowly
+Please run in a good network, in some contry and area, it may crawl slowly

-Pixiv website will often change the image URL, please use the lastest results from javascript console

 Platform
 ======